revature-13Aug18-java/code-samples-for-Jerry-Kim/project.1/README.md

 # Employee Reimbursement System
 Web application for a company's associates to request and handle reimbursements.

+This application allows for:
+- Designating employee roles _employee_ or _manager_
+- _employees_ to submit reimbursement requests
+- _managers_ to reject or approve requests
+- authenticating & authorizing clients
 # Views.sql

 Contains pl/sql statements to create the views that filters a database filled with data of my own for managers and employee types and then saves them into views.